 Mortgage interest relief – From April 2017, contractors will no longer be able to claim the entire mortgage interest payments associated with their buy to let as a tax-deductible expense if they fall into higher or additional rate tax brackets, and will be charged an additional 20% or 25% tax on their interest payments respectively – any profit made on letting the property thereafter will be subject to the contractors highest marginal rate of tax.

 This change will be phased in over a 4 year period, however, the impact on profits for landlords will be immediate.

 Wear and Tear Allowance – Prior to the start of the tax year, contractors could claim 10% of their annual rental income for “wear and tear”, rendering that portion of their rental income tax-free.
 In April 2016 that allowance was abolished and replaced with a “prove it” style system, which only takes account of the actual value of repair works carried out to the property during the financial period.

 What this new measure doesn’t fully take account of is the depreciation of fixtures and fitting.
 For example, the loss in property value over time as your kitchen becomes dated.

 Do these changes apply to both individual landlords, and corporate landlords?

-Properties owned by a limited company are not affected by these changes and for many it may appear that the previous chancellor left the door open for a mass migration of personally owned by to lets into a company structure.
-However, moving a property into a corporate structure will inevitably incur some tax liability in the form of stamp duty, with the 3% levy dolloped on top, and Capital Gains tax should the property have increased in value.
+Properties owned by a limited company are not affected by these changes and for many, it may appear that the previous chancellor left the door open for a mass migration of personally owned by to lets into a company structure.
+However, moving property into a corporate structure will inevitably incur some tax liability in the form of stamp duty, with the 3% levy dolloped on top, and Capital Gains tax should the property have increased in value.
 Both are calculated at the open market rate of the property.